linked-solutions/fuseki-base/README.md

  * Allow the full Fuseki configuration
  * Allow adding extensions
- * Use Maven to get an up-to-date version of Duseki
+ * Use Maven to get an up-to-date version of Fuseki
  * Be extendible to allow creation of custom distributions as extending images

  ## Building